hoanhan101/hstore/README.md

 to manage a highly-available replicated log.

 The project uses [MIT's 6.824: Distributed
-System course](https://pdos.csail.mit.edu/6.824/) as a guideline and aims to add more features on top of that.
+System Spring 2017](http://nil.csail.mit.edu/6.824/2017/) as a guideline and foundation to add more interesting features.

 Here is the project's [proposal](PROPOSAL.md).
 Other parts will be updated as soon as it is live and ready.